-The School adopts an annual budget for its governmental funds.
-A budgetary comparison schedule, as required, has been provided for the General Fund and the Major Special Revenue Fund to demonstrate compliance with the budget.
+The School adopts annual budgets for its governmental funds.
+A budgetary comparison schedule, as required, has been provided for the General Fund and the Major Special Revenue Fund to demonstrate compliance with the budgets.

 Notes to Financial Statements

 The notes provide additional information that is essential for a full understanding of the data provided in the government-wide and fund financial statements.